kennyalmendral/kennyalmendral.github.io/_posts/2018-07-24-php-overview.md

     + Jumps around instructions, so there's no clear start and end point.
     + Lots of user interaction, e.g. Photoshop

-    **Note:** As scripts get more complex, they start to resemble programs and the simplest programs are basically scripts thus we can say that it's a distinction without a difference.
+    As scripts get more complex, they start to resemble programs and the simplest programs are basically scripts thus we can say that it's a distinction without a difference.

 **Server-side scripting language**

 When talking about "server-side" and its opposite, which is "client-side", what we're talking about is where the code does its work.
 Does the code run on our web server (server-side)?
 Or on the user's computer which is client-side.
 The client-side when we are working with web pages is the user's browser.

-**Note:** The client-side Javascript code is sent to the user's browser and then it does its work there while PHP code is never sent to the user, it runs entirely on the server and the results of that code is what is sent to the user's browser and that's the big difference right there.
+The client-side Javascript code is sent to the user's browser and then it does its work there while PHP code is never sent to the user, it runs entirely on the server and the results of that code is what is sent to the user's browser and that's the big difference right there.
 Because PHP runs on a web server, that means it cannot run on its own.

 **Not a compiled language**